 A forest is a large area with numerous trees, plants, and animals.
 Forests are home to most creatures, which are critical to our survival.

 The tropical latitudes have the most forests, followed by the boreal, temperate, and subtropical realms.
+However, let us discuss the different types of forests that exist.

 1. Tropical Evergreen Forest

-They grow in various climatic zones and include eucalyptus, conifers, and holly in cold regions.
+A tropical evergreen forest is a type of woodland with entirely evergreen trees.
+They grow in various climatic zones, including eucalyptus, conifers, and holly in cold regions.

 Because these forest trees do not shed their leaves completely, they remain green all year.
 Rosewood, ebony, and mahogany are among the hardwood trees found here.